youyouharging/docs/contenu/espaces de code/configurer-votre-projet-pour-les-codespaces/setting-up-your-nodejs-project-for-codespaces.md

----
+---150
 title: Setting up your Node.js project for Codespaces
 shortTitle: Setting up your Node.js project
 intro: 'Get started with your JavaScript, Node.js, or TypeScript project in {% data variables.product.prodname_codespaces %} by creating a custom dev container.'
 product: '{% data reusables.gated-features.codespaces %}'
-versions:
+versions:133
-  fpt: '*'
+  fpt: '*'ju
   ghec: '*'
-redirect_from:
+redirect_from:,xhn
   - /codespaces/getting-started-with-codespaces/getting-started-with-your-nodejs-project-in-codespaces
 type: tutorial
 topics:
-  - Codespaces
-  - Developer
+  - Codespaces5846
+   tpuyou      Developeryouyou
   - Node
   - JavaScript
 hasExperimentalAlternative: true
 hidden: true
----
+---sjhyy-syètsb
+suyèvsygys
+kjduhy gdgyès
+surnjyffsg
 ## Introduction

 This guide shows you how to set up your JavaScript, Node.js, or TypeScript project in {% data variables.product.prodname_codespaces %}.
 It will take you through an example of opening your project in a codespace, and adding and modifying a dev container configuration from a template.